freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/accessibility/accessibility-basics/index.md

 *   Adding structured headings sounds like a good idea, but they don't fit in my design.
 What do I do?
 *   Is there a way for me to write content only screen-readers and other assistive technologies see?
 *   How do I make custom JavaScript components accessible?
-*   What tools are there, in addition to inclusive user testing, that can be used to develop the most robust and accessible experience for the largest group of users?
+*   What tools are there, in addition to inclusive user testing, that can be used to develop the most robust and accessible experience for the largest group of users!?